-UCF Lake Nona Medical Center - a joint venture with HCA Healthcare - opened March 1, 2021 adjacent to the medical school and is expected to begin training some medical students in the fall.
-The facility has 64 inpatient beds with space to expand to 80 beds and is designed for up to 500 beds for future growth.
+UCF Lake Nona Hospital - a joint venture with HCA Healthcare - opened March 1, 2021 adjacent to the medical school and is training the university's medical and nursing students in internal medicine, general surgery, neurology, emergency medicine and OB-GYN with more rotations planned.

-To care for Lake Nona's growing community, the hospital has 24/7 emergency care, a 20-bed emergency department, inpatient and outpatient surgery, cardiopulmonary services and cardiac catheterization, comprehensive imaging and laboratory services, and six private suites in the Family Birthing Unit.
+The hospital has 64 inpatient beds with space to expand to 80 beds and is designed for up to 500 beds for future growth.
+It includes 24/7 emergency care, a 20-bed emergency department, inpatient and outpatient surgery, cardiopulmonary services and cardiac catheterization, comprehensive imaging and laboratory services, and six private suites in the Family Birthing Unit.